What You'll Learn

 “What I observed was that she was able to hold on to a part of herself that was still friends with all of them,” Eckhart explains.
 “The thing about Facebook is that it kept my kids going when they didn’t have any friends in the new place.”

 Talk to teachers and administrators before your child’s first day of school.
 If your child is attending a school off-base, let them know that your child belongs to a military family.
 Make sure the school knows if a parent has been deployed.
-If teachers know that your child is going through a stressful time, they can monitor her to make sure she is doing well.
+If teachers know that your child is going through a stressful time, they can monitor them to make sure they are doing well.

 When you talk about the relocation with your child, focus on the good things about the move.
 Maybe you will be moving to a bigger house, or to a warmer climate.
 Maybe the child’s new school will have more extracurricular opportunities.
 Remind your child that the family has to move because the military parent has a very important job.
 Erin Rovack Henderschedt recommends having a gift waiting at the new house, so kids will be excited about getting there.
 Before her family moved to Taipei, she bought each of her sons an iPad Mini so they could entertain themselves on the long plane ride to their new home.
 “That helped a lot,” she says.
 “They never would have gotten those if we weren’t moving overseas.”